engineboymedia/manga-image-translator/README.md

 > [中文说明](README_CN.md) | [Change Log](CHANGELOG.md) \
 > Join us on discord <https://discord.gg/Ak8APNy4vb>

+Engineboymedia fork from the original to add ability to translate from pdfs instead of images only, original readme below with added examples in pdf's and how to use pdfs
 Some manga/images will never be translated, therefore this project is born.\
 Primarily designed for translating Japanese text, but also supports Chinese, English and Korean.\
 Supports inpainting and text rendering.\